 - Brene Brown

-I support adults in individual therapy with anxiety, stress and other struggles by first guiding them to understand, and to be be compassionate towards themselves, regarding their intense emotions.
+I support adults in individual therapy with anxiety, stress, and other struggles by first guiding them to understand and to be compassionate towards themselves, regarding their intense emotions.
 We then develop new skills to manage anxiety and increase emotional resilience.
-This often includes learning to be vulnerable about emotions with others, in order to deepen connection in relationships.
+This often includes learning to be vulnerable about emotions with others, in order to deepen connections in relationships.

-I have been in private practice since 2009 and have been very happy to be part of the wonderful team at CAFCO since 2015.
+I have been in private practice since 2009.
 I have also been a part-time instructor in the Faculty of Social Work at Carleton University.
-I frequently present workshops in the community around topics related to parenting, mindfulness and grief.
+I frequently present workshops in the community around topics related to parenting, mindfulness, and grief.